mozilla/experimenter/README.md

 UPLOADS_GS_BUCKET_NAME=nimbus-experimenter-media-dev-uploads
 ```

-For local testing of a production-like environment, The credentials should be configured using the `GOOGLE_APPLICATION_CREDENTIALS` environment variable as described in the previous section on Google Credentials for Jetstream.
+For local testing of a production-like environment, The credentials should be configured as described in the previous section on Google Credentials for Jetstream.

 In the real production deployment, credentials are configured via [workload identity in Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).